randallreedjr/git_switch/README.md

 Git Switch is a command line utility to easily switch between multiple git profiles.
 It uses a `.gitswitch` YAML file to configure each profile (name, username, and email) and ssh key.

+## Prerequisites

+This gem has been developed for, and only tested on, Mac OS.

+Additionally, it requires git version 2.10+.
+Run `git --version` to check your currently install version.
+If you are using homebrew, you can install a newer version of git with `brew upgrade git`.

 ## Installation

 This gem is not intended to be installed via a Gemfile.
 Instead, install it yourself: